 Even though it may be hard, encourage kids not to give bullies their power.
 Help them practice standing tall and pretending to be bored or unimpressed.
 Then walk away and get help from a trusted adult.

-Since kids develop healthy social and emotional skills at different stages, unkind behavior is unfortunately common.
-These moments provide families an opportunity to revisit conversations about meanness and bullying and how to navigate situations.
-And if your child is feeling overwhelmed by mean or bullying behavior, be sure to get support from the school as well.
+Kids develop healthy social and emotional skills at different stages, so unkind behavior is unfortunately common.
+These painful moments provide families an opportunity to revisit conversations about meanness and bullying and how to navigate situations.
+They also offer an opportunity for parents to make sure their kids feel loved, heard and to help them navigate uncomfortable emotions.
+If your child is feeling overwhelmed by mean or bullying behavior, be sure to get support from the school or a professional as well.